-Joel Trammell is a successful CEO and entrepreneur with more than 25 years of experience in IT-related software companies.
+Joel Trammell is a successful CEO and entrepreneur with more than 30 years of experience leading technology companies.
 He is the CEO of Khorus, a company he founded to provide a business management system for CEOs and other leaders.
 Most recently, he served as CEO of network services provider Black Box Corporation (NASDAQ:BBOX).

 In addition, he is a Co-founder and Managing Partner of private equity firm Lone Rock Technology Group.
-Joel serves as a mentor at Austin start-up incubator Capitol Factory.
-He also sits on the boards of several public, private, and nonprofit companies.
-He is the former Chair of the Austin Technology Council.
+He has served on the boards of several public, private, and nonprofit organizations.
+He is also the former Chairman of the Austin Technology Council.

 Joel’s leadership as a founder and CEO resulted in successful nine-figure acquisitions by two Fortune 500 companies.
 As CEO and co-founder of network management software firm NetQoS, he delivered 31 consecutive quarters of double-digit revenue growth and a $200 million valuation.
 CA Technologies acquired the company in 2009, generating more than 10x return on capital to its private equity investors.
-In 2010, he co-founded Cache IQ, a storage software company that NetApp acquired two years later.
+In 2010, he co-founded Cache IQ, a storage software company that NetApp acquired two years later delivering a 221% IRR.

-Joel holds a bachelor’s degree in electrical engineering from Louisiana Tech University and is a former instructor at the Naval Nuclear Power School.
+Joel holds a bachelor’s degree in electrical engineering from Louisiana Tech University and is a former instructor at the US Navy’s Nuclear Power School.
 He lives in Austin, Texas with his wife Cathy and their three children.